-Some separate federal from state and state from local.
-But whatever metric you use, it is billions of dollars, maybe hundreds of billions that profitable corporations are siphoning out of your pocket.
-Siphoning probably isn’t even the right term.
-More like they are reaching right into your wallet and daring you to do something about it.
+Some separate federal from state and state from local but whatever metric you use, it is billions of dollars, maybe hundreds of billions that profitable corporations are siphoning out of your pocket.
+Siphoning isn’t even the right term.
+It’s more like they are reaching right into your wallet and daring you to do something about it.

 The Real Welfare Queens

 -State and local subsidies account for about $80 billion.
-GM was gifted $1.7 billion in subsidies.
+GM was gifted $1.7 billion in grants.
 Amazon, Boeing, and Microsoft each got over $200 million.

 -Hedge fund managers receive a special tax break that allows them to pay a 20% rate, the people they make money for pay 35%.
 That has been estimated to cost $6 billion.

 -Wal-Mart.
-The odious Walton family could have a whole list devoted to how much welfare they suck up and the list would run several chapters.
+The Walton family could have a whole list devoted to how much welfare they suck up, and the list would run several chapters.
 Here are a few highlights.

 The Waltons, America's biggest dole dossers.Tweet This

 -But don’t think Wal-Mart is completely heartless!
-In 2013 a store in Canton, Ohio held a food drive for employees who would otherwise have not had anything to eat for Thanksgiving.
+In 2013, a store in Canton, Ohio held a food drive for employees who would otherwise have not had anything to eat for Thanksgiving.
 Those Waltons, is there no beginning to their generosity?
-I don’t know.
-There is certainly no beginning to their shame.

 -$607 million in federal taxes are avoided through lowered tax rates on capital gains.

--Double dipping!
+-Double-dipping!
 Not only does Wal-Mart pay their low wage employees so little that they require SNAP benefits, but Wal-Mart captured 18% of the SNAP market in 2013.
 Henry Ford paid his workers well enough so they could afford to buy his cars.
 The Waltons pay so little that their employees can only afford to shop at Wal-Mart.
-And food pantries I guess.
-Genius!

 -Remember this article about getting money out of politics and how lobbyists spend big money buying Congress?
 Wal-Mart spends $6-8 million a year lobbying.
 And it’s working if the numbers above are what we judge by.
 A better return on investment than the measly 7% us plebs are getting in the stock market.